mbenetti/llm_segmentation/Readme.md

 > [!IMPORTANT]
 > You can use your prefered LLM, the code use langchain openai implementation that can be used with almost any LLM.
-> Make sure your LLM have a context big enogh for the input and output of the query
+> Make sure your LLM have a context big enogh for the input and output of the query.
+The context windows of an LLM is the imput plus the output tokens.

 ## Usage